IsabelNunes20/casa-dos-finos/README.md

 └── packages
     ├── @repo/typescript-config   # `tsconfig.json`s used throughout the monorepo
-    ├── @repo/ui                  # UI's future components to be shared between apps
+    ├── @repo/ui                  # UI's future components to be shared between apps ...
 ```

+## API

+This [remote API](https://6835d96bcd78db2058c36a1b.mockapi.io/beers) was used to get all the beers, get one especificaly and to add more.
+It was build with [mockapi.io](https://mockapi.io/).